-8.1.2 How to get vGATE now?
+9.1.2 How to get vGATE now?

 Go to the OpenGate collaboration website.
 You will then be able to download the virtual machine under the "Download/vGATE" menu.
+The direct (google drive) link is here.

 Be aware that the file you will download a pretty big (about 10 Gbytes), so if several users are downloading the file at the same time, your download speed will be limited and you will have to be patient.